 - If you are not from a French-speaking country, consider investing in French-speaking staff for easier access to the French market.

 Belgium: importing from the Netherlands

-Dutch companies supply significant quantities of dried tropical fruit.
+Dutch companies supply significant quantities of dried tropical fruit to Belgium.
 This situation could provide opportunities for companies from developing countries to directly supply the Belgian market.
 Direct developing country suppliers to Belgium are Cameroon, the Philippines, India, Burkina Faso (dried mangoes), Thailand and Ghana.
 The share of dried tropical fruit with added sugar is still higher than in most other European markets.

 Retail sales of dried tropical fruit in Belgium are led by the private labels of supermarket chain Delhaize.
 The market share of independent brands is small.
 Examples of independent brands are Bonner (dried mango), Adya and Nuts About Nuts.
 Ethical sourcing is important for Belgian importers, and some companies are investing in sourcing destinations such as Jua (which contributes 10% of sales to charity for sustainable projects in Uganda) or Fair Trade company Oxfam-Wereldwinkels.

 - See our study on Market Statistics & Outlook for Processed Fruit and Vegetables for more information about general trade developments within the European processed fruit and vegetables sector.